-Regulations & Guidance: OHRP Guidance on Written IRB Procedures and 45CFR 46.108(a)(3) and (4).
+Regulations & Guidance: OHRP Guidance on Written IRB Procedures.

 3.13.1 Expedited Review of Protocol Amendments/Modifications

 An IRB may use expedited review procedures to review minor changes in ongoing previously approved research during the period for which approval is authorized.
 An expedited review may be carried out by the IRB Chair and/or designee(s) among the IRB members.